 Fit + Feel: There is no real tech advertised with the Errea kit.
 But in reality, I think that proves to be a positive.
 Simply put, this has the fit, cut and feel of a pub worn jersey.
 In other words, it is ideal for fans that want a kit they can wear around the town and not really wear to play in.
 The design is stylish, and there is a relaxed fit across the shoulders into the chest area.
 Length wise, it is a little shorter than the other kits, which might be a problem if you have a beer belly to cover.
 But for your standard fan out there, it comes down just below the belt buckle.

 Retail: $90 (see available Umbro Jerseys)

 Fit: This is the one jersey on the list that has a replica price but an official game jersey fit.
 In other words, it fits very snug right across the body.
 If you are pretty athletic and want a true form fitting jersey, it makes an ideal choice.
 But if you have any kind of Dad bod, it is probably not a jersey you are going to want.
-Going up to a size might be a better option, but I can’t guarantee the fit will be too much looser.
+Going up a size might be a better option, but I can’t guarantee the fit will be too much looser.
 One other note about this kit, the sash that runs across the body actually has a thick seem inside the jersey that isn’t all that comfortable.
 Normally on kits, the join between materials is cut specifically to avoid any discomfort.
-But for some reason Umbro has taken that approach, something that is compounded by the tight fit.
+But for some reason Umbro has taken a different approach, something that is compounded by the tight fit.